OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/archs.jpg" alt="Architectures" width="200" />

 Following the naming convention mentioned above, you can expect the library to export a symbol called `Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI`.
 On Linux systems, you can retrieve the list of symbols with `readelf` (included in GNU binutils) or `nm`.
-Do this on Mac OS with the `greadelf` tool, which you can install via Macports or Homebrew.
+Do this on macOS with the `greadelf` tool, which you can install via Macports or Homebrew.
 The following example uses `greadelf`:

 ```bash
 $ greadelf -W -s libnative-lib.so | grep Java